 A majority of physicians report being concerned about genetic privacy,33 yet a gap in physician knowledge about GINA exists.
-For example, only approximately 10 percent of family physicians report awareness of GINA's existence and a basic understanding of its protections.24
+For example, only approximately 10% of family physicians report being aware of GINA's existence and have a basic understanding of its protections.24

-Knowledge of GINA does not appear to reduce concerns about genetic discrimination among family physicians,24 but awareness of protections may have diminished the fear of genetic discrimination among genetics professionals.
-Cancer genetic counselors who are familiar with protections afforded by federal laws other than GINA (the study was conducted before GINA's passage) reported less concern about genetic discrimination than did health professionals of other specialties.34 This may reflect the importance given to genetic information by cancer genetics professionals, but it also suggests that efforts toward educating all health care professionals about protections are warranted.
-Such education could lead to more appropriate referral for genetic services and increased uptake of genetic testing among patients, ultimately resulting in better patient care.34 Education of consumers and patients is also important because fear of discrimination may prevent individuals from speaking to their physicians about genetic testing in the first place.3 inform and/or treat relatives who may be at risk.20 AMA Ethical Opinion E-2.131, "Disclosure of Familial Risk in Genetic Testing," states that physicians in this situation should counsel patients on the implications of genetic information for their relatives, and identify circumstances under which they would expect patients to notify relatives about their own genetic test results.
+Although knowledge of GINA does not appear to reduce concerns about genetic discrimination among family physicians, 24 awareness of protections may have lessened the fear of genetic discrimination among other health care professionals.
+In a recent study, cancer genetics professionals who are familiar with protections afforded by federal laws other than GINA (the study was conducted before GINA's passage) reported less concern about genetic discrimination than did non-genetics professionals who were unfamiliar with protections.
+This may reflect the importance given to genetic information by cancer genetics professionals, but it also suggests that efforts toward educating all health care professionals about protections are warranted.
+Such education could lead to more appropriate referral for genetic services and increased uptake of genetic testing among patients, ultimately resulting in better patient care.
+Education of consumers and patients is also important because fear of discrimination may prevent individuals from speaking to their physicians about genetic testing in the first place.

+Physicians have a duty to keep their patients' genetic information confidential, yet dilemmas arise when such information has consequences for the patient's family members.
+Many physicians feel obligated to inform and/or treat relatives who may be at risk.
+AMA Ethical Opinion E-2.131, "Disclosure of Familial Risk in Genetic Testing," states that physicians in this situation should counsel patients on the implications of genetic information for their relatives, and identify circumstances under which they would expect patients to notify relatives about their own genetic test results.
 A basic understanding of the protections afforded by anti-discrimination laws is needed for physicians who will likely get questions about potential misuse of genetic information from patients and relatives.